AlanAntony1/GroupESoftwareEngineering/Backlog.md

 Description: Collect and format data on available parking spaces.\
 Acceptance Criteria: Dataset is stored, cleaned, and accessible for app features.

+Task: Output Closest Lots Based on Schedule Data - Jordan Musselman\
+Description: Return to the user the closests parking lots to each of their classes based on parking pass type\
+Acceptance Criteria: Parking lot is displayed to user for each class location entered

+Task: Create Tests for Parking Lot Outputs - Jordan Musselman\
+Description: Test that correct parking lots are returned to the user based on distance from their class and parking pass type\
+Acceptance Criteria: All tests pass

 Task: Google Maps Integration - Jason Salinas\
 Description: Embed Google Maps showing campus with parking locations.\
 Acceptance Criteria: Users can zoom, pan, and see parking locations pinned along with highlighted open spots.